The PR BlogMedia & PsychologyPublic Affairs & LobbyingSocial Media—The Good, the Bad, and the Ugly

 Sure, I get it.
 I’m not disputing that some criticisms contain streaks of truth.
 (Except perhaps for that part about The Zuck.
 Even if he is a computation, it’s not evident that a mighty AI overlord would be wrong about things.)

 When I started my PR career in 2005, I resisted my introverted nature.
-From the barricades, I proclaimed one singular message to anyone willing to listen: our society’s digitalisation isn’t something we can afford to ignore.
+I proclaimed my message from the barricades to anyone willing to listen: our society’s digitalisation isn’t something the PR industry can ignore.

-Those days are long gone now, but there was a time when our present digital society wasn’t as apparent to everyone.
+Those days of the Hippie Web are long gone, but there was a time when digital-first wasn’t obvious to everyone.

 My professional contacts still remember my passion from those days, though.
 I guess I doubled down on my message back then.